-Figure 29: Trends in Potable and Recycled water use at PKCT
+Figure 27: Trends in potable and recycled water use at PKCT

-5.5.4 Surface Water - Activities Undertaken During 2017/2018 Reporting Period
+5.5.4 Surface Water - Activities Undertaken During 2019/2020Reporting Period

-A summary of the actions undertaken for the 2017/2018 reporting period related to surface water is presented below.
+A summary of the actions undertaken for the 2019/2020 reporting period related to surface water is presented below.

-- Continued sediment surveys and sediment removal as needed from the Central Pond and others on an increased frequency has helped to minimise the volume of sediment being transferred across to the Settlement Lagoon which in turn has helped to manage the quality of discharged water through LDP16. - Implementation of a berth drainage project that totally sealed the northern section of the 102 Coal Berth and provided drainage and pumping systems back to site.
-This project has not only reduced the likelihood of water leaving the berth during rainfall events, but has also reduced the likelihood of spillage to harbour during washing f Shiploading equipment on the Berth.
-See Figure 30 below.
+- Continued sediment surveys and sediment removal as needed from the Central Pond and others on an increased frequency has helped to minimise the volume of sediment being transferred across to the Settlement Lagoon which in turn has helped to manage the quality of discharged water through LDP16. - PKCT completed a project to fully automate an existing Central Pond coagulant dosing system as well as design and install an additional coagulant dosing system at the Northern Pond.
+Both of these systems are now operational and since commissioning have helped to improve the quality of our discharge water at LDP16.
+Refer to Figure 28 and Figure 29 below.